tenesiss/Hacknet-Pathfinder-XMOD-Dev/README.md

    - content: The content that the message should have
    - considerPrevious: If set to true, previous message will also be considered and will trigger the action if player sent the message specified, if set to false, only new messages will be considered.
    - requiredFlags: You know.
-   - checkOnce: If to check every frame or once
+   - checkOnce: Whether to check every frame or once.
+### Player Has Chosen (HasChosen)
+- Is triggered when the player has chosen a given choice id.
+By default, it checks until a new choice is made (since the conditional action loaded).
+- Attributes available
+   - choiceId: The choice id that triggers when chosen.
+   - checkUntilChoice(?): If set to true, the condition will be checked until a new choice is made.
+By default it's true.
+   - checkonce(?): Whether to check every frame or once.

 ## Actions
 ### Add Points (AddPoints)